 If your child falls into these categories, you may be eligible to apply.

 There are PA Pre-K Counts classrooms in most of Pennsylvania’s 67 counties.
-To find PA Pre-K Counts programs near you, use the program search feature on the COMPASS website.
+To find PA Pre-K Counts programs near you, visit www.findchildcare.pa.gov and search for a program in your area using your county and the age of your child.
+(The PA Pre-K Counts options will be in the tab at the top of the search results.)

 Please contact the lead agency directly for enrollment information, such as locations of classrooms and how to apply.
 Many grantees are partnering with other programs to provide classrooms in nearby cities, so contact them directly for information on all of their locations.